livechat/livechat-public-docs/site/content/agent-app-widgets/js-api.md

 ```
   6. The sections list can only be initialized once and they can't be modified afterwarts.
 This means you can't add or remove a section using the SDK later on.
 You can however modify the list of components inside a section later on.
   7. Go to `Private installation` and click the `Install app` button.
   8. Your widget should be now visible in the right sidebar of the Agent App chat view.
-Beware - if you did not set any icon for your widget, it may appear that the widget not there.
+Beware - if you did not set any icon for your widget, it may seem that it's not there.
 To make sure, you can hover over the widget icon bar and check if there's any clickable whitespace.
 You can set the icon in Developers Console.

 ### How to update a section